kayeneii/Olympics24/README.md

 ## Overview
 ---
-This report is an analysis of the 2024 Olympics held in Paris, France with a focus on the athletes who performed during the global event.
+This report is an analysis of the 2024 Olympics held in Paris, France with a focus on the *Athletes* who performed during the global event.
 The goal is to identify key trends in participation, track representation and inclusivity, and to communicate these insights in the best manner.

 ## Data Source
 ---
 The data used in generating this report was obtained from [Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/olympics-2024) and authored by Willian Oliveira Gibin.

 ## Methods
 ---